InsertIO/cordovaInsert/README.md

 * Add the Insert SDK

 Open the Insert console and create an app.  then follow the installation instructions to integrate the SDK into your app.
+Specifically, you have to call the InitSDK function on the native part of your app
 Make sure that once integrated, you see a success message in the Android Studio or XCode logs.

 * Add The Plugin: